stemrun/stemrun.github.io/README.md

 Welcome!
-This is the tub of code correlated with the subreddit https://www.reddit.com/r/stemrun/
+This is the tub of code correlated with the subreddit <a href="https://www.reddit.com/r/stemrun/">https://www.reddit.com/r/stemrun/</a>

 Enjoy!